sarahliz24/Who-said-it/README.md

     <img src="assets/documentation/header.png">
 </details>

 The header "Who said it" is displayed at the top of the screen, making it easily visible.
-The header is visible during all sections of game play, providing consistency to the site.
+The header is visible during all sections of game play, providing consistency to the site

 ## 2. Home Display